unikent/astro/tests/Functional/readme.md

 Functional tests
 ================

-The functioal tests are writted with [Robotframework](http://robotframework.org).
+The functioal tests are written with [Robotframework](http://robotframework.org).

 ## Setup and running tests